How to make beautiful DIY Coffee Filter Roses

 Begin with one piece of the darker pink coffee filter.
 Use a glue gun to put a thin line of glue down the edge of a piece of paper wrapped floral wire.
 Lay it down on one of the darker petals.

 For the second layer, take a piece of the darker pink paper and repeat the process, sticking it to the piece you already have.
-At this point I like to squeeze the coffee filters tight around the wire at the base of the flower and add one layer of floral tape to secure the base.
+At this point I like to squeeze the coffee filters tight around the wire at the base of each flower and add one layer of floral tape to secure the base.

 Then repeat the process with one of the lighter shades of pink.
 As you add each additional petal, you will not wrap it quite as tightly.
 Each additional petal gets attached a little more loosely to allow the rose to open up.
 Your center of the rose is taking shape and should look something like this: